Amy's Choice: Filming and effects

 "Amy's Choice" was the last episode of the fifth series to be filmed, and the editing finished the week it aired.
 The read-through for the episode took place on 17 February 2010 in the Upper Boat Studios along with the read-through for episode eleven, marking the final two read-throughs for the series.
 The dream sequences taking place in the fictional town of Upper Leadworth were filmed in Skenfrith, Wales.

-Karen Gillan had to wear a latex prosthetic stomach bump for the scenes which depicted Amy as pregnant.
+Karen Gillan had to wear a latex prosthetic stomach bump for the scenes that depicted Amy as pregnant.
 She claimed it made her feel more mature and act ridiculously, and cited it as her favourite part of filming the series.
 Arthur Darvill wore a wig for the aged Rory, which was trimmed to look "more masculine" and pulled back in a ponytail.
 The Eknodine were CGI and the scenes were simply filmed with the actors opening their mouths.
-The scene in which Rory hits Eknodine-inhabited Mrs Hamil with a plank was filmed first of all with Darvill missing actress Joan Linder, and then again with Linder's stunt double, whom he was allowed to hit.
+The scene in which Rory hits Eknodine-inhabited Mrs Hamill with a plank was filmed first with Darvill missing actress Joan Linder, and then again with Linder's stunt double, whom he was allowed to hit.
 There was only one prop of the plank, and fortunately all the necessary shots were completed before Darvill accidentally broke it.